How to interpret in-built analytics tool of major social media

 So how can a business leverage these avenues to its advantage?
 You need to stand out from the rest and make a statement at the same time.
 Even if you’re unique and creative with your ideas, how do you measure the success of your social media strategies and campaign?
 Well, that’s where social media analytics tools will help you a lot.
 These tools will enable you to gather data so that you can determine if a specific strategy has worked or failed.
 These tools will aid you in developing better and successful campaigns.
 Most social networks offer the ability to analyze your efforts from their own platform.
 They may not have a very detailed view, but they are a good start.

-Facebook newsroom, more than a billion people are active on Facebook every day.
+According to the Facebook newsroom, more than a billion people are active on Facebook every day.
 This could be a great starting point to advertise your products and services.
 Once your company page crosses 30 fans, you can use Facebook Insights platform to analyze various metrics.

 It displays a very detailed measurement of your posts and the engagement they have earned.
 Audience analysis can help you determine who is engaging with you.
 It comes with a breakdown of demographics as well as location.
 As shown in the image below, the ‘Your Fans’ metrics gives you an idea of the age group and gender of people engaged.
 You can also see the country, city, and language of the followers.